|

 than U.S. Dollars are accepted only by major banks.

-has to complete immigration and customs declaration forms during the
+Every traveler has to complete immigration and customs declaration

 be brought into Cambodia, but the amount of Cambodian currency must